Skip to content

 sort(**kwargs)

-Sort children, possible keyword arguments include key=lambda node: node.val, reverse=True
+Sort children, possible keyword arguments include key=lambda node: node.val, reverse=True.

 Examples: